worldline/learning-kotlin/docs/src/en/front-development/README.md

 Kotlin supports cross platform frontend development thanks to **KMP and KMM**

-## KMP & KMM
+## Kotlin Multiplatform (KMP)

-KMP (Kotlin Multiplatform) and KMM (Kotlin Multiplatform Mobile) are the two Kotlin technologies that allow to share a single codebase across multiple targets.
+KMP (Kotlin Multiplatform) is the name of the technology that allows Kotlin to share a single codebase across multiple targets.

 [KMP](https://blog.jetbrains.com/kotlin/2021/08/compose-multiplatform-goes-alpha/) relies on Kotlin native and other Kotlin features to help developers create projects that target multiple platforms using a common Kotlin code-base.